 Enroll a Smartphone or Tablet via the Duo App - Smartphones are the easiest and most popular method of enrolling in Duo.
 Authenticating with your smartphone is quick and works with or without a WiFi or SMS connection.
 You can also authenticate with a smart device, such as a tablet.

-You have several options available if you have enrolled your smartphone or other device:
+Once you have enrolled your smartphone or other device, set your notification preference to:

 If you do not use a smartphone nor plan to use the app:

 Enroll a Hard Token - A hard token is a keychain device that generates a passcode that you enter when you are authenticating with Duo.
 It does not require an internet or phone connection.
 You select the Enter a Passcode option and then type in the passcode that is displayed on your hard token.
-You can request a hard token by calling the IT Services Catalog at (805) 893-5000 (x5000).
+You can request a hard token by calling IT Services at (805) 893-5000 (x5000).
+Learn more about hard tokens here.